 When we collect information about you:

 - When you ask us to provide you with certain products and services.
-For example, insurance or investment products may require us to collect relevant health information from you.
+For example, insurance or investment products may require us to collect relevant health information or criminal conviction information from you.

-- When you use our website and online services provided by us (including mobile applications) and visit our branches or offices.
-For example when you use our online services (such as our mobile application) we will collect information from the device you use.
+- When you use our website and online services provided by us (including the Bank of Ireland app) and visit our branches or offices.
+For example when you use our online services (such as our mobile app) we will collect information from the device you use.

 - When you use our products or services, including making transactions on your account or instruct a third party payment service provider to initiate payments on your account, we gather details about who you get money from, who you pay money to, how much the payments are for and when the payments are made.